swenyang/react-ultra-select/README.md

 # React Ultra Select
 A good substitution for HTML `select` and `option` tags on mobile platforms, based on React.

-Basically React Ultra Select works like the `select` and `option` of INPUT element in HTML, however, it accepts groups of data and provides event callbacks for implementing more powerful features.
+Basically React Ultra Select works like the `select` and `option` tags in HTML, however, it supports multi-column selection with event callbacks for implementing more powerful features.
 Very handy.

 ## Features
 - **Compatible**